 - Hunter: the ranger

-Each of these classes could evolve into a further specialized class which introduces additional skills and bonuses.
+Each of these classes could evolve into a further specialized class that introduces additional skills and bonuses.

 The battleground of the game is London, both underground and in the streets of London.
-Well known metro stations act as safe areas and in which the character can pick up missions.
+Well-known metro stations act as safe areas in which the character can pick up missions.
 The player has then to travel through the tubes to other stations or street level to accomplish these quests that most of the time consists of 'slay x monsters' or 'pick up x at y'.

 Loot is one of the key gameplay features of Hellgate London.
-In the metro stations there are stores to where players can sell their weapons and upgrades.
+In the metro stations, there are stores where players can sell their weapons and upgrades.
 Later in the game players will gain access to upgrade stations to enhance their weapons -- the modern equivalent of gem socketing.

 Free To Play

 Hellgate: London has gone free to play in 2010 and is available in Korea as well as the US.
-General gameplay is free for anyone that makes an account, and can purchase the publishers MTX (Micro Transaction) currency Tcoins at a going rate of $1 USD for 1000 Tcoins.
+General gameplay is free for anyone that makes an account and can purchase the publisher MTX (Micro Transaction) currency Tcoins at a going rate of $1 USD for 1000 Tcoins.

-In game premium purchases involving Tcoins include thing like higher percentage of XP gain for a set amount of time, extra inventory space, access to later chapters of the storyline, and other bonuses that players who do not pay extra for cannot obtain.
+In game premium purchases involving Tcoins include things like a higher percentage of XP gain for a set amount of time, extra inventory space, access to later chapters of the storyline, and other bonuses that players who do not pay extra for cannot obtain.